spld— SICStus Prolog Application Builder

 SP_PATH (see System Properties and Environment Variables) and

 Under Windows, --moveable is always on, since Windows

-applications don’t need to hardcode paths in order for them to find out
+applications do not need to hardcode paths in order for them to find out

 where they are installed.
 On UNIX platforms,

 default (as of release 4.2) but can be turned off with